tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 Billy was the first of MANY relationships to fall victim to my flawed mindset.
 Being a present from my parents when they were still together, Billy became a representation of the lie that is "a healthy relationship".

 I remember purposefully dropping that teddy on a walk home from school one afternoon.
-I left him there and didn't turn back.
+I left him there on the pavement and didn't turn back.

 Fast forward fifteen years and this toxic trait started to get the best of me during the recent lockdowns.
 I took the isolation thing a tiny bit too seriously and started cutting myself off from friends and family.
 That is, the few I have left.
 Basically, I was living in solitary confinement within my own home.
 A sad hermit in his cave.

 Friends would reach out to me with kind messages of concern.
-You know, loving expressions of care that I would consistently and rudely ignore.
+You know, loving expressions of care that I would consistently ignore.
 The messages would flood in and I would get overwhelmed at the abundance of notifications.
 Clearly, I didn't know how to tackle my own emotions.

 To help clear the mind, I started to go on bike rides around the neighbourhood.
 The fresh air and forward movement gave me a sense of progression in a period that felt particularly stagnant.
-One evening, I concluded the first leg of my ride outside a local park.
+One evening, I finished the first leg of my ride outside a local park.
 I didn't recognise this part of town but decided it would be a nice spot for a quick smoke.

 I know, I know.
 Smoking during a spell of exercise?
 That seems a little detrimental to the purpose of a bike ride.